 My Role & Responsibilities

-I worked solo on this project, taking on the responsibilities of a UX Designer and Researcher.
-I drew sketches, designed wireframes, rigged prototypes, conducted user interviews, usability tests and research, synthesized data, and crafted this portfolio.
-I also illustrated icons and crafted the Popcar branding guidelines.
+I worked solo on this project, taking on the responsibilities of a UX Designer and UX Researcher.
+I drew sketches, designed wireframes, rigged prototypes, conducted user interviews and usability tests, synthesized data, and crafted this portfolio.
+I also illustrated icons and the Popcar logo.